 What is Parkinson disease?

-Parkinson disease (or Parkinson) is the most common form of Parkinsonism, a group of motor system disorders.
-It is a disease that slowly gets worse over time.
-It is caused by the loss of brain cells that make dopamine.
+PD is caused by the loss of brain cells that make dopamine.
 Dopamine is a substance that helps with smooth and coordinated muscle movement.
-Parkinson often has these symptoms:
+Parkinson often causes these symptoms:

 Tremor or trembling of the arms, jaw, legs, and face

 Stiffness or rigidity of the limbs and trunk

 The cause of Parkinson is unknown.
 Experts believe the symptoms are linked to a chemical imbalance in the brain caused by brain cell death.
 Parkinson is chronic.
 Symptoms grow worse over time.